 Objektorientierte Programmierung in Java (March 27 through May 14, 2017)

 This course is not running on openHPI, but on an external learning platform.
-When following the link to this featured course, you we leave the openHPI website.
+When following the link to this featured course, you will leave the openHPI website.
 You might need an dedicated user account on the external platform to be able to enroll to the course.Go to external course

 Christiane Hagedorn did both her bachelor's and master's degree in Media Informatics at the Beuth University of Applied Sciences in Berlin.
 Now she is a PhD candidate at the Hasso Plattner Institute and explores the potential of game-based learning in e-learning contexts.